-- 5.1.8.1 Evaluate implementing a "tangled title" or title remediation program to provide legal assistance to low-income residents to obtain a clear title to a property they have inherited.
-Having a clear title is essential to keep residents housed, allows the owner to benefit from the ability to sell their property, and enables them to apply for housing grants offered by the City. - 5.1.8.2 Reduce or rebate rezoning fees for properties within single-family neighborhoods whose current zoning prohibits single-family uses and where the rezoning complies with rezoning criteria.
+5.1.8.1 Evaluate implementing a "tangled title" or title remediation program to provide legal assistance to low-income residents to obtain a clear title to a property they have inherited.
+Having a clear title is essential to keep residents housed, allows the owner to benefit from the ability to sell their property, and enables them to apply for housing grants offered by

+- 5.1.8.2 Reduce or rebate rezoning fees for properties within singlefamily neighborhoods whose current zoning prohibits single-family uses and where the rezoning complies with rezoning criteria.
 In some recent cases, a property owner has had to rezone their lot to a residential zoning district despite being in a single-family neighborhood to build a new house or an addition to an existing home.
 Rezoning can cost around \$1,500 and 2.5 to three months. - 5.1.9 Partner with other government entities to assess whether using Public Facility Corporations (PFCs) or developing vacant governmentowned land is a viable option for creating affordable workforce housing.

-Accessory Dwelling Units (ADUs) are a valuable housing option for increasing residential density in existing residential areas Photo Credit: Harka
+Accessory Dwelling Units (ADUs) are a valuable housing option for increasing residential density in existing residential areas

-- 5.2 Create opportunities and incentives for the construction of the missing middle housing types, such as duplexes, triplexes, and multiplexes. - 5.2.1 Allow parking requirement reductions for redevelopment projects. - 5.2.2 Provide public training opportunities to support adaptive reuse of vacant buildings, infill, and small-scale development. - 5.2.3 Develop an adaptive reuse policy that would direct developers interested in redeveloping abandoned buildings into infill multifamily housing developments. - 5.3 Develop a housing assessment with local higher education institutions. - 5.3.1 Work with developers to consider locating student housing within a mixed-use area or build mixed-use housing with supportive services. - 5.3.2 Support housing development near transit.
+- 5.2 Create opportunities and incentives for the construction of the missing middle housing types, such as duplexes, triplexes, and multiplexes. - 5.2.1 Allow parking requirement reductions for redevelopment projects. - 5.2.2 Provide public training opportunities to support adaptive reuse of vacant buildings, infill, and small-scale development. - 5.2.3 Develop an adaptive reuse policy that would direct developers interested in redeveloping abandoned buildings into infill multi-family housing developments. - 5.3 Develop a housing assessment with local higher education institutions. - 5.3.1 Work with developers to consider locating student housing within a mixed-use area or build mixed-use housing with supportive services. - 5.3.2 Support housing development near transit.

-- 5.3.3 Evaluate parking reductions for students near transit or near campus. - 5.3.4 Encourage university housing development within the Sunrise Mall redevelopment opportunity. - 5.4 Support aging in place. - 5.4.1 Work with the Area Agency for Aging and area non-profits to implement home modifications for seniors, such as ramps, bathroom updates, and other common modifications. - 5.5 Develop a toolkit for housing renovation. - 5.5.1 Identify and evaluate tools such as loan, grant and education programs for qualified housing improvements. - 5.5.2 Continue to provide grants for Minor Home Repair to assist lowincome or elderly homeowners to make needed home repairs. - 5.5.3 Preserve Development Services' Contractor STAR (Safety, Training, Accountability, and Registration) program to provide homeowners with an additional means to find qualified contractors based on their service lines. - 5.5.4 Create a tool rental program modeled after San Antonio's Tool Shed Program that would collect a variety of hand and gas power tools that can be used at no cost by residents, businesses, and community groups to clean and improve their properties.
+- 5.3.3 Evaluate parking reductions for students near transit or near campus. - 5.3.4 Encourage university housing development within the Sunrise Ma redevelopment opportunity. - 5.3 Support aging in place. - 5.3.1 Work with the Area Agency for Agir and area non-profits to implement home modifications for seniors, suc as ramps, bathroom updates, and other common modifications. - 5.4 Develop a toolkit for housing renovation. - 5.4.1 Identify and evaluate tools such as loan, grant and education programs for qualified housing improvement - 5.4.2 Continue to provide grants for Mino Home Repair to assist low-income or elderly homeowners to make needed home repairs. - 5.4.3 Preserve Development Services' Contractor STAR (Safety, Training, Accountability, and Registration) program to provide homeowners with an additional means to find gualified contractors based on thei service lines. - 5.4.4 Create a tool rental program modele after San Antonio's Tool Shed Program that would collect a varied of hand and gas power tools that can be used at no cost by residents businesses, and community groups to clean and improve their properties.